-In the San Joaquin Valley, a number of populations of citricola scale have been found to be resistant to the organophosphate chlorpyrifos (Lorsban).
-Thus, low rates of this insecticide would be ineffective and high rates only suppress citricola scale for a single year.
-Growers experiencing chlorpyrifos-resistant scale should use the other chemicals.
+In the San Joaquin Valley, 40% of populations of citricola scale have been found to be resistant to the organophosphate chlorpyrifos (Lorsban).
+There is likely cross-resistance to methidathion, malathion and carbaryl.
+Thus, low rates of these insecticide would be ineffective, and high rates only suppress citricola scale for a single year.
+Growers experiencing chlorpyrifos-resistant scale should use other insecticides (buprofezin, thiamethoxam, or acetamiprid).

 Monitoring and Treatment Decisions

-Citricola scale is very sensitive to organophosphates and carbamates (if not resistant) and generally does not become a problem until growers stop using these insecticides for control of other pests.
-Check for citricola scale at all times of the year when monitoring for other scales, but look especially closely at the twigs in April and at the underside of leaves in mid- to late August.
+Citricola scale is only a problem in the San Joaquin Valley.
+It is very sensitive to organophosphates and carbamates (if not resistant) and generally does not become a problem until growers stop using these insecticides for control of other pests.
+Check for citricola scale at all times of the year when monitoring for other scales, but look especially closely at the twigs in April and at the underside of leaves in late July.